Hay Pillow®

 How do you allow access to forage or pasture 24/7 without the risk of your mini overdoing it?
 By implementing a slow-feeding program.
 Slow feeding requires your mini to eat smaller amounts over a longer period of time.
 This concept simulates natural free-choice foraging - and promotes mental and physical well being.

-As Featured in Natural Horse Magazine, V 20 Issue 3
+This article was Featured in Natural Horse Magazine, V 20 Issue 3

 Slow feeding can be accomplished by using slow feeders for hay (bonus points for having multiple feeding stations to encourage mini movement - more on that below) and a grazing muzzle when on pasture.